olavea/olavea/src/content/top/whisper-of-the-heart.md

 desc: "Writing is a struggle, cat helps a lot."
 ---

+We watched Whisper of the Heart, The Pirate Princess and I. We watch movies on Saturdays.
+No tv watching the rest of the week unless there is a ...

 ## What We Liked Best about Whisper of the Heart Movie

 ### Chonky Cat